ronnie1021/Learning/recommender_systems/Key_Concepts.md

 ## Experiment methods for evaluating the key metrics

-### Offline experiment (contains several steps):
+### Offline Experiment (contains several steps):
-1. Obtain user behavoir data and
+1. Obtain user related data
 2. Fit data into model and get predictions(results)
 3. use offline metrics to evaluate results from different models

-- pros:
+- pros

   Experiment with differnet algorithms and models quickly without involving actual users Don't need support of acutal running system.
 Just user data is required
-- cons:
+- cons

   Can't evaluate business metrics offline metrics is different from business metrics (e.g. accuracy(offline) vs customer satisfation(business))

-### User study
+### User Study
-User studay fills the gap of what offline experiment cannot provide.
+User studay fills the gap of what offline experiment cannot provide by sampling acutal users and ask them how they fell

 - pros

+  Can evaluate business metrics based on response from users easier to make modifications than system acutally going live

 - cons

+  High cost
+  Hard to conduct in a large scale and so result is not statisically sound Hard to find representative and not biased users
-### Online experiment
+### Online Experiment

+### A/B Testing